0xchase/eurorack-generative/README.md

  - Create dedicated functions for interacting with spitfire strings, spitfire pianos, etc
  - Send chords to novation peak, minilogue
  - Send bass or arps to mother-32
+ - Use TidalCycles to generate stuff
+ - Make it so TidalCycles can call python scripts for music generation